-Anguilla is known for its spectacular beaches white sparkling white sand and crystal-clear blue water.
-This makes watersports and any other aquatic pasttime a popular activity in Anguilla.
+Anguilla is known for its spectacular beaches, sparkling white sand and crystal-clear blue water.
+This makes watersports and any other aquatic pastimes a popular activity in Anguilla.
 Operators and hire outlets offer a variety of watersports for visitors to Anguilla.
 One of the most popular activities is sailing, but windsurfers and kayaks are also available.

 Sport fishing is also serious business on Anguilla.
 A number of charter companies offer whole or half-day fishing expeditions for prizes such as dorado, sailfish, marlin, barracuda and grouper.

 On land, there are plenty of things to see and do in Anguilla.
-The island is well-supplied with walking trails, from Windward Point in the north, along the rocky coastline, to the rain forest walk at Katouche and an award-winning nature trail at Cap Juluca.
+The island is well-supplied with walking trails, from Windward Point in the north, along the rocky coastline, to the rain forest walk at Katouche.
 Anguilla is also a bird watcher's paradise, with more than 100 species of bird life to seek out.
 The island's salt ponds attract dozens of varieties from herons to sandpipers.

 Become our Anguilla Travel Expert